deepchecks/deepchecks/docs/source/user-guide/vision/supported_tasks_and_formats.rst

 Batch General Format
 --------------------
-Each batch, which is the output of the :doc:`batch loader </user-guide/vision/vision_data_class>`, is required to be a :class:`dictionary <deepchecks.vision.vision_data.utils.BatchOutputFormat>` with keys for each provided data input: images, labels, predictions and image identifiers.
+Each batch, which is the output of the :doc:`batch loader </user-guide/vision/vision_data_class>`, is required to be a :class:`dictionary <deepchecks.vision.vision_data.BatchOutputFormat>` with keys for each provided data input: images, labels, predictions and image identifiers.
 Since each data input represents multiple samples, all data inputs are expected to be provided